G7DAO/protocol/web3/flows/staker.md

 3. The time at which the positon was opened
 4. The time at which the lockup on the position expires

+#### `STAKER-115`: `CurrentAmountInPool` and `CurrentPositionsInPool` should accurate reflect the amount of tokens and number of positions currently open under a native token staking pool

+These functions are called via `CurrentAmountInPool(poolID)` and `CurrentPositionsInPool(poolID)`.

+#### `STAKER-116`: `CurrentAmountInPool` and `CurrentPositionsInPool` should accurate reflect the amount of tokens and number of positions currently open under an ERC20 staking pool

+These functions are called via `CurrentAmountInPool(poolID)` and `CurrentPositionsInPool(poolID)`.

+#### `STAKER-117`: `CurrentAmountInPool` and `CurrentPositionsInPool` should accurate reflect the amount of tokens and number of positions currently open under an ERC721 staking pool

+These functions are called via `CurrentAmountInPool(poolID)` and `CurrentPositionsInPool(poolID)`.

+#### `STAKER-118`: `CurrentAmountInPool` and `CurrentPositionsInPool` should accurate reflect the amount of tokens and number of positions currently open under an ERC1155 staking pool

+These functions are called via `CurrentAmountInPool(poolID)` and `CurrentPositionsInPool(poolID)`.

+### `STAKER-119`: `CurrentAmountInPool` and `CurrentPositionsInPool` should not be affected by positions opened under other pools

+This should be true for all pairs of possible pools.

+It can be tested with a single pair of pools.

 ## Adding new flows